 Supreme Court vetting refugees, saying or not saying radical Islam.

-Let's see, what else we got?
+Let's see what else we got.

 Massive differences in economic plans.

-One wants to cut taxes dramatically, stimulate growth, allow multinational corporations to bring back the trillions of dollars, energy independence, or energy dependence.
+One wants to cut taxes, dramatically stimulate growth, allow multinational corporations to bring back the trillions of dollars, energy independence or energy dependence.

-We're gonna build the wall, we're not gonna build the wall.
+We're not going to build the wall.

 It's just a dramatic option.